Home 10 Band Equalizer Basic Equalizer CW I'der & Pulser PSK 31 Distortion Meter Sound Card Manager

 Software controls radio

-RTS Signal Transmit EQ, Receive Filtering and CW I'der.
-Push to talk only from software.
+RTS or DTR Signal to Key Radio via interface or CAT commands.
+Transmit EQ, Receive Filtering and CW I'der.
+Push to talk only from software with space bar.

 "Noise Gate"